a4happy20/DamageMeter/README.md

 - You need to normalize your damage value to be between 0 and 1.
-- If your last stage is triggered at damage value 4.5 you would divide "$damage" by "4.5".
+- If you want accumulative damage to be 400% of total hp for the final stage.
+You would divide "$damage" by "4.0".

 ~~~
-$damageCalc = $damage/4.5
+$damageCalc = $damage/4.0
 ~~~
 ***